Energy-dynamics interplay in temporal networks triggers explosive synchronization: Model description and methodology

 where $x$, $y$, and $z$ represent the state variables, while $a = 0.2$, $b = 0.2$, and $c = 5.7$ are characteristic parameters of the system.
 For these parameter values, the system exhibits chaotic behavior \cite{ROSSLER1976397}.
-Fig.~\ref{fig1} illustrates the dynamics of the isolated R\"ossler oscillator as a function of the parameter $c$, with $a = b = 0.2$.
+To illustrate how the dynamics of the isolated oscillator depend on the parameter $c$, we show in Fig.~\ref{fig1} its behavior for $a = b = 0.2$.

 Fig.~\ref{fig1}(a) shows the bifurcation diagram, where various dynamical regimes such as periodicity, multiperiodicity, and chaos can be observed.
 These different behaviors are further supported by the plot of the maximal Lyapunov exponent $\lambda_{\max}$ defined by Eq.~\ref{eq::Lam} an shown in Fig.~\ref{fig1}(b):